leanix/storage-deploy-action/README.md

 The action will also fail if it cannot find any container considering the given environment & region parameters.

 ## Details
-The action will use git tags to manage a version that is used to tag `index.html` and `main.js` files deployed to the container.
+The action can use git tags to manage a version, if `version-deployment` is set to true.
+It uses the tag to backup a deployed `index.html` and `main.js` under the version number in the blob storage / file share.
 It will search for tags "VERSION-(optional: MICROFRONTEND)-BRANCH-NUMBER" on the current branch, where BRANCH is the name of the branch, MICROFRONTEND is the name of the microfrontend if a microfrontend is deployed with this action, and NUMBER is a version.
 If it does not find a version, it will start at 1.
 If it finds tags matching the version naming pattern, it will use the highest version to determine the